aucep/spacehey-preview/README.md

 # spacehey-preview
-live profile preview editing on [spacehey](https://spacehey.com), for whatever reason
+live preview/edit profile for [spacehey](https://spacehey.com), for whatever reason

-styling _should_ work the same, minus the scrollbar that i think is a feature and not a detriment in any way
+styling _should_ work the same

 this uses [svelte](https://svelte.dev) because i'm a lazy pone